Update: This article was last updated on 18th February 2025 to reflect the accuracy and up-to-date information on the page.

 Recommended for reading: IS PRIVATE SCHOOL WORTH IT?

-Charter schools are held to high-performance standards and can revoke their charter if they fail to meet them.
-This level of accountability makes charter schools more answerable to the public than private schools, which are subject to different levels of oversight.
-Additionally, charter schools are required to adhere to federal education laws and regulations.
+Charter schools must meet high-performance standards and can revoke the charter if it fails him.
+This accountability makes the charter schools more answerable to the public compared to private schools, whose accountability is different.
+Besides, charter schools are governed by all federal education laws and regulations.

-Charter schools and private schools differ in their management and governance structures.
-Charter schools are typically independently operated and overseen by a board of directors responsible for managing the school’s operations, including hiring staff, setting policies, and developing curriculum.
+Charter schools and private schools differ in operation and governance.
+Typically, charter schools are independently operated and overseen by an appointed board of directors responsible for the management of the school’s operations, including hiring staff, setting policy, developing curriculum, etc.

 Recommended for reading: BEST COMPUTER SCIENCE SCHOOLS IN TEXAS